 Fluid websites retain proportions of elements as you decrease the browser size.
 They do this using media queries and dimensions that are described using percentages.
 Content available on the desktop version will adapt to appear on the mobile version.
 Here is an example of a fluid website.

-Smart mobile design strategy is open to any of these solutions.
+The smart mobile design strategy is open to any of these solutions.
 They each have advantages and disadvantages depending on client, market, goals, and investment.

 Why is this important?

-This article is meant to demonstrate that our own design-oriented openness is a prerequisite for any project we take on.
+This article is meant to demonstrate that our design-oriented openness is a prerequisite for any project we take on.
 Mobile is not the future; it’s right now.
-Though we cannot allow ourselves to be swept up in peppy “mobile-first” evangelism, we are evangelists when it comes to accepting data-proven truths as portents of what’s to come.
+Though we cannot allow ourselves to be swept up in peppy “mobile-first” evangelism, we are evangelists when it comes to accepting data-proven truths as clues of what’s to come.